New

 2. Collect respondent input via a text field or voice recording interface.

-6. Check interview_status — if it indicates the interview is winding down, prepare to call the complete endpoint.
+6. Check interview status — if it indicates the interview is winding down, prepare to call the complete endpoint.

 Keep the experience conversational.
 Avoid overwhelming respondents with too much UI chrome.
 The interview should feel like a natural conversation, not a form.